TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 ### Setting up infrastructure

-> IMPORTANT: Skip this step if your organization is already using Taito CLI.
+> You can skip this step, if you want to run your projects only locally for now.
+IMPORTANT: Skip this step if your organization is already using Taito CLI.
 In such case you should use the existing infrastructure instead of creating a new zone.
 Ask for taito configuration settings from your colleagues and copy-paste the settings to your `~/.taito/taito-config.sh` file.

-Create a new zone with the following steps:
+You can create a new zone with the following steps:

-1. Create a new zone based on one of the [infrastructure templates](https://taitounited.github.io/taito-cli/templates#infrastructure-templates) by running `taito zone create: TEMPLATE`, and follow instructions.
+1. Create a new zone configuration based on one of the [infrastructure templates](https://taitounited.github.io/taito-cli/templates#infrastructure-templates) by running `taito zone create: TEMPLATE`.
 For example:

     ```shell
     taito zone create: gcp
-    cd my-gcp
-    EDIT taito-config.sh
     ```

-2. Apply infrastructure configuration by running `taito zone apply` and follow instructions.
+2. Apply infrastructure configuration by running `taito zone apply`, and follow instructions.
+This will create you a zone, typically consisting of a Kubernetes cluster, database clusters, object storage buckets, container registry, virtual private network, and settings related to logging, monitoring, and IAM.

 3. Display project template settings by running `taito project settings` and copy-paste the settings to your `~/.taito/taito-config.sh` file.
+You'll need these settings when you create a new project for the zone.

 ### Setting up a new project